Chamal1120/AT-Digital-Assessment/README.md

 This project is a web application developed for the front-end dev assessment of AT Digital pvt Ltd using [Vite.js](https://vitejs.dev/) and managed with [pnpm](https://pnpm.io/).
 It utilizes various technologies and libraries to create a dynamic and responsive web experience.

+### Live Version

+View the live version of the project from this link 👉 [atdigital-chamal1120.netlify.app](https://atdigital-chamal1120.netlify.app/).

 ## Installation

 To get started with the project, follow these steps: